christianpflugradt/splitscrape/README.md

 Run the script to get the remaining content after every split: `python3 splitscrapr-debug-site.py foo`

-The script will fail due to the list index out of range error but it will write everything processed until then into files:
+The script will fail due to the list index out of range error but it will write everything processed up to that point into files:
 - `foo.0` will contain the original unprocessed content retrieved from the url specified for that site
 - `foo.1` will contain the content after applying the first split
 - `foo.2` will contain the content after applying the second split